Bauero/webloc2url/README.md

 # webloc2url-raycast-script
 ## Description / backstory

 I was frustrated with the way you create webpage link on Mac (why MacOS can't work as other operation systems and use URL???) <br><br> Anyway, I've begin serching web, looking for a solution, which eventually led me to the creation of [flagsoft](https://github.com/flagsoft).
-However, that was not satisfactory for my needs.
 ## Why I've made this? 🤷🏼‍♂️
 Inspired by the way [Raycast Visual Studion extension](https://github.com/raycast/extensions/tree/4978a558a7bf210f3f3e503f5d37beaf3ef9af8c/extensions/open-in-visual-studio-code) works , I've decided to combine this idea with the script, to create an ***ultimate*** solution, which can be executed in current active folder, and run as a user script through Raycast.

 ## How should / does it work?
-After proper configuration (aka.
-'On my machine') it should work like this.
+After proper configuration it should work like this: (aka. 'it works on my machine')

 1. You add or have webloc file(s) in a directory